pittcsc/track-2015-javascript/talk-9-js-in-practice-server/slides.md

 ## Server-Client Interaction
 - Client sends some request to server
 - Server receives request and sends back a response
-- Brower is an application that allows us to send a request to a server
+- Browser is an application that allows us to send a request to a server
 - An Express/Node server must be able to accept these requests and send a response
 - "http://my.pitt.edu.com"
 ![Client/Server](/http-diagram.jpg?raw=true)